 Buses are limited capacity so everyone has a seat.
-Buses hold a maximum of 6 "parties" but the actual capacity varies from bus to bus and load to load.
+Buses hold a certain amount of parties each load, usually 6.
 Buses are now more frequent to help keep waits short even with the limited capacity.

 You can expect the first buses for the day to arrive on the mark an hour before park opening.
 To allow for socially distanced queuing and limited capacity, you should plan to be in line an hour and a half before park opening, even earlier during busy holiday weeks.

 The Express and Resort monorail lines are open and operating with a limited amount of parties per car in assigned spaces.

 The Epcot line is currently not running.
 Bus transportation is available to and from the monorail resorts and the Magic Kingdom to Epcot.

 Boats to and from both the Magic Kingdom area and Epcot area resorts are currently operating and are subject to capacity limits.

 One party will be allowed in each Skyliner cabin.
 Thanks to its continuously loading design, the Skyliner has only seen modest wait increases, mainly around park opening and closing.

 The Skyliner typically begins running early about 15 minutes before scheduled opening, which is an hour before Disney's Hollywood Studios or Epcot opens, whichever is earliest.
 Guests wishing to visit Epcot cannot board at the Caribbean Beach or Riviera stations until 30 minutes before Epcot's opening.
 Due to the late open of the Epcot station on most days, the Skyliner is unfortunately not an option for Boardwalk area resort guests looking to rope drop Hollywood Studios.